ThePiHut/rgbxmastree/README.md

 # rgbxmastree

-Code examples for the RGB Xmas Tree
+Code examples for the RGB Xmas Tree.

+> You should be using `python3` instead of `python` to run the scripts.
+>
+> While the `tree.py` works with python 2, the other examples (such as `randomsparkles.py`) will not work unless python 3 is used.

 ## Getting started